The Cash Brothers: History

 Prior to the creation of The Cash Brothers, Andrew and Peter Cash both had established careers as songwriters and musicians.
 Andrew was a member of the bands L'Étranger and Ursula, and a solo artist, and Peter was a member of Skydiggers.
 Although their careers were closely connected (Skydiggers, in fact, often played as Andrew's backing band at the Spadina Hotel), they had never written or performed as a duo.

 In 1996, however, Peter left his band, and Ursula disbanded.
 The brothers started writing songs and performing as a duo.
 Their debut album as The Cash Brothers, Raceway, was recorded over time at Chemical Sound and released independently in 1999.
-It was re-released in the US and in Europe by Rounder Records in 2001 under the name How was Tomorrow.
+With a few changes, it was re-released in the US and in Europe by Rounder Records in 2001 under the name How was Tomorrow.
 The pair toured with a backup band in the UK, Netherlands and the US in support of the album.

 Their second album, Phonebooth Tornado, came out in 2000.

 By the time their album A Brand New Night was released in 2003, the pair had toured extensively, and were developing a more electric and pop-oriented sound.
 They toured in support of the album in the US.